rvanraamsdonk/r2r_financial_close_blackline_light/docs/accruals.md

   - `accruals_exception_by_entity`
 - Evidence recorded for `supporting/accruals.csv` with a deterministic input hash.
 - Audit log entry (`out/audit_<run_id>.jsonl`) includes `artifact` path and parameters.
+- Message includes the number of proposals alongside the exception count.

 ## Reproducibility

 - Fully deterministic given the same inputs.
 - No AI influence on calculations.
+The `[DET]` fields are template-generated from computed values and clearly labeled.

 ## Provenance & Drill-Through